JuliaLinearAlgebra/IterativeSolvers.jl/docs/src/about/CONTRIBUTING.md

 ## Adding or modifying iterative methods

 Each iterative method method must log information using the inner `ConvergenceHistory` type.
-When information is not necessary to be stored (plot is set to `false`) then instead of `ConvergenceHistory` create a `DummyHistory`, this type has the same calls `ConvergenceHistory` does but without storing anything.

 There are two types of `ConvergenceHistory`: plain and restarted.
 The only real difference between the two is how they are plotted and how the number of restarts